cvat-ai/cvat/cvat/apps/documentation/installation_automatic_annotation.md

   - See [deploy_cpu.sh](/serverless/deploy_cpu.sh) for more examples.

   #### GPU Support
-  You will need to install [Nvidia Container Toolkit](https://www.tensorflow.org/install/docker#gpu_support) and make sure your docker supports GPU.
+  You will need to install [Nvidia Container Toolkit](https://www.tensorflow.org/install/docker#gpu_support).
   Also you will need to add `--resource-limit nvidia.com/gpu=1 --triggers '{"myHttpTrigger": {"maxWorkers": 1}}'` to the nuclio deployment command.
 You can increase the maxWorker if you have enough GPU memory.
   As an example, below will run on the GPU: